eugenium/eugenium.github.io/index.md

-**Msc and PhD student Recruitement** I am currently looking for motivated Msc and PhD students with strong programming and math skills.
+**Msc and PhD student Recruitement** I am currently recruiting motivated Msc and PhD students with strong programming and math skills.
 Please send me your CV if interested.

 ## News:
 * 2 Papers accepted at BMVC 2020